qgis/QGIS-Documentation/docs/user_manual/style_library/style_manager.rst

   Editor` dialog.
   This option is also available in the contextual menu of the smart group.

-To remove a tag or a smart group, right-click on it and select the |signMinus|
+To remove a tag or a smart group, right-click on it and select the |symbologyRemove|
 :guilabel:`Remove` button.
 Note that this does not delete the items grouped in the category.